SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 * T->A

 ## Finishing Transcription
 Transcription finishes at a gene **terminator**.
-This sequence in each gene

-* Found in the end of the template sequence
+This sequence will signals the end of the gene sequence that codes for a protein.

 * Two types in prokaryotes
 	*  Rho-independent terminators — roll back onto itself, causing the RNA to terminate and mRNA to be release
 	*  Rho-dependent terminators — activate cofactor named rho + unwind the transcribed RNA-DNA hybrid